Burhan Wani: Militancy career

 There was a remarkable increase in the anti-India rhetoric of Burhan's speeches, after his brother Khalid was killed by the Indian Army on 13 April 2015 when he went to meet him (Burhan), along with three friends.
 The army claimed that Khalid was a militant sympathizer who had taken his friends to get them recruited and was subsequently killed in an encounter.
 The family of Khalid however alleged that he died in custody, claiming that his body showed no bullet wounds but clinical signs of physical torture.
 The three friends of Khalid meanwhile escaped but ran into an army cordon, where they alleged being tortured before being rescued by the state police.

 In August 2015, the state government imposed a bounty of ₹10,00,000 on Burhan's head.
 In another report, The Diplomat claimed that Burhan had $1500 bounty on him.
 A Facebook post about a month back showing Burhan along with 10 other militants in militant attire with heavy arms had gone viral in Kashmir.
-The videos however continued, with him urging people to take up arms against the state and refusing to collaborate with Indian elements.
+The videos however continued, with him urging people to take up arms against the state and to refuse to collaborate with Indian elements.
 Police have often approached the judiciary, for enacting bans on social networking pages that disseminated Burhan's messages.
 In a video released in June 2016, he assured the Amarnath pilgrims of a safe passage but had threatened to attack proposed resettlement colonies for Kashmiri Pandits, in opposition to an Israel-like solution, and colonies for armed forces.
 He also urged the state-police to stay out of their way, threatening to attack all security forces.
 Although no attack has ever been traced back to him, he is believed to have masterminded several of them.